Address60th St, 25/26 MandalaySee nearby area

 Lonely Planet review

 Hosts treat many guests like part of the family, and may show you their fascinating old photos – ‘granddad’ was a British-era mayor of Mandalay.
-A full traditional Burmese multi-dish dinner is served by advanced arrangement.
+A full traditional Burmese multi-dish dinner is served by advance arrangement.
 It's rather far from the centre but bicycle hire is available (K2000 per day).
 Bring mosquito repellent.

 Our independent authors have visited Peacock Lodge and selected this as one of our recommended guesthouses in Mandalay.